-'''

-1

-and with the authority to exercise the rights, privileges and

-functions necessary to ensure the professional training and
+Section 3311.
+A. There is hereby created a Council on Law Enforcement Education and Training which shall be, and is hereby declared to be, a governmental law enforcement agency of the State of Oklahoma, body politic and corporate, with powers of government and with the authority to exercise the rights, privileges and functions necessary to ensure the professional training and continuing education of law enforcement officers in the State of Oklahoma this state.
+These rights, privileges and functions include, but are not limited to, those specified in Sections 3311 through 3311.15 of this title and in the Oklahoma Security Guard and Private Investigator Act and the Oklahoma Bail Enforcement and Licensing Act.
+The Council shall be authorized to require agency employees and the employees of agency contractors in positions to have access to Oklahoma Peace Officer records, Oklahoma Security Guard and Private Investigator records, Oklahoma Bail Enforcement and Licensing Act records, to be subject to a criminal history search by the Oklahoma State Bureau of Investigation, as well as be fingerprinted for submission of the fingerprints through the Oklahoma State Bureau of Investigation to the Federal Bureau of Investigation for a national criminal history check.
+The Council shall be the recipient of the results of the record check.
+In accordance with Section 150.9 of Title 74 of the Oklahoma Statutes, this includes a national criminal record with a finger print analysis.
+The Council shall be composed of thirteen (13) members as follows:

-continuing education of law enforcement officers in the State of
+The Commissioner of the Department of Public Safety, or designee;

-3

-4

-These rights, privileges and functions include, but are

-5

-not limited to, those specified in Sections 3311 through 3311.15 of

-this title and in the Oklahoma Security Guard and Private

-6

-7

-Investigator Act and the Oklahoma Bail Enforcement and Licensing

-Act.
-The Council shall be authorized to require agency employees

-8

-and the employees of agency contractors in positions to have access

-10

-to Oklahoma Peace Officer records, Oklahoma Security Guard and

-11

-Private Investigator records, Oklahoma Bail Enforcement and

-12

-Licensing Act records, to be subject to a criminal history search by

-13

-the Oklahoma State Bureau of Investigation, as well as be
+2. The Director of the Oklahoma State Bureau of Narcotics and Dangerous Drugs Control, or designee;

-14

-fingerprinted for submission of the fingerprints through the

-15

-Oklahoma State Bureau of Investigation to the Federal Bureau of

-16

-Investigation for a national criminal history check.
-The Council

-17

-shall be the recipient of the results of the record check.

-18

-accordance with Section 150.9 of Title 74 of the Oklahoma Statutes,

-19

-this includes a national criminal record with a finger print

-20

-analysis.
-The Council shall be composed of thirteen (13) members as

-21

-follows:

-'''

-1. The Commissioner of the Department of Public Safety, or designee;
+3. The Director of the Oklahoma State Bureau of Investigation, or designee;

-- 2. The Director of the Oklahoma State Bureau of Narcotics and Dangerous Drugs Control, or designee; - 3.
-The Director of the Oklahoma State Bureau of Investigation, or designee; - 4.
-One member appointed by the Governor who shall be a law enforcement administrator representing a tribal law enforcement agency; - 5.
-One member appointed by the Governor who shall be a chief of police of a municipality with a population over one hundred thousand (100,000), as determined by the latest Federal Decennial Census; - 6.
-One member appointed by the Board of Directors of the Oklahoma Sheriffs' Association who shall be a sheriff of a county with a population under twenty-five thousand (25,000), as determined by the latest Federal Decennial Census; - 7.
-One member appointed by the Oklahoma Association of Police Chiefs who shall be a chief of police representing a municipality with a population over ten thousand (10,000), as determined by the latest Federal Decennial Census; - 8.
-One member shall be appointed by the Board of Directors of the Oklahoma Sheriffs' Association who shall be a sheriff of a county with a population of twenty-five thousand (25,000) or more, as determined by the latest Federal Decennial Census;
+4. One member appointed by the Governor who shall be a law enforcement administrator representing a tribal law enforcement agency;

+5. One member appointed by the Governor who shall be a chief of police of a municipality with a population over one hundred thousand (100,000), as determined by the latest Federal Decennial Census;

+6. One member appointed by the Board of Directors of the Oklahoma Sheriffs' Association who shall be a sheriff of a county with a population under twenty-five thousand (25,000), as determined by the latest Federal Decennial Census;

+7. One member appointed by the Oklahoma Association of Police Chiefs Chiefs of Police who shall be a chief of police representing a municipality with a population over ten thousand (10,000), as determined by the latest Federal Decennial Census;

+8. One member shall be appointed by the Board of Directors of the Oklahoma Sheriffs' Association who shall be a sheriff of a county with a population of twenty-five thousand (25,000) or more, as determined by the latest Federal Decennial Census;